fathom-playground/playground/README.md

 # The Playground
-This is a distributed learning community around decentralized systems.
+This is a distributed learning community creating new learning infrastructure.
 We're embarking on 6-week long learning adventures to create knowledge and explore the future of learning.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**